-The Journal of West African History (JWAH) is a new interdisciplinary peer-reviewed research journal that will publish the highest quality articles on West African history.
-Located at the cutting edge of new scholarship on the social, cultural, economic, and political history of West Africa, JWAH will fill a representational gap by providing a forum for serious scholarship and debate on women and gender, sexuality, slavery, oral history, popular and public culture, and religion.
+The Journal of West African History (JWAH) is an interdisciplinary peer-reviewed research journal that publishes the highest quality articles on West African history.
+Located at the cutting edge of new scholarship on the social, cultural, economic, and political history of West Africa, JWAH fills a representational gap by providing a forum for serious scholarship and debate on women and gender, sexuality, slavery, oral history, popular and public culture, and religion.
 The editorial board encourages authors to explore a wide range of topical, theoretical, methodological, and empirical perspectives in new and exciting ways.
 The journal is committed to rigorous thinking and analysis; is international in scope; and offers a critical intervention about knowledge production.
-Scholarly reviews of current books in the field will appear in every issue.
-And the publication will be in both English and French; an abstract in both languages will be provided of each.
-Michigan State University Press publishes the JWAH in collaboration with the MSU African Studies Center, and the History Department.
+Scholarly reviews of current books in the field appear in every issue, and the publication is in both English and French.
+JWAH is published by Michigan State University Press.